Lake Manix: Biology

 Bird species whose skeletons have been found in sediments of Lake Manix include the western grebe and the white pelican.
 Other bird skeletons found there have been attributed to the species Aquila chrysaetos (Golden eagle), Branta canadensis (Canada goose), Ciconia maltha (an extinct stork), Erismatura jamaicensis (Ruddy duck), the genus Grus, Nyroca valisineria, Nannopterum auritum (double-crested cormorant), Phoenicopterus copei and Phoenicopterus minutus.
 These are typical lake-dwelling birds that have also been found at Fossil Lake in Oregon, and might indicate that the lake was a stopover for bird migrations.
 Mammal genera at Lake Manix included Canis, Felis, Equus, Camelops, Tanupolama, Ovis, Bison, Mammuthus and Nothrotherium.
 This fauna list, called "Camp Cady local fauna" after a Union Army post in the area, is not exhaustive.
 The fossils of the Manix Formation have been studied for over a century.

 The freshwater clam Anodonta californiensis existed in Lake Manix, as well as gastropods.
 Anodonta especially was probably very common in Lake Manix and other paleolakes, considering the large shell deposits left by it.
 Fish species whose fossils have been found include the Mojave tui chub and stickleback.
 The Western pond turtle also existed in the lake.

 An abundance of Ostracod valves have been found in the Manix beds, including Limnocythere ceriotuberosa and other Limnocythere species.
 Subordinates include Candona species, Cypridopsis vidua, Heterocyphris incongruens, Limnocythere bradburyi, Limnocythere platyforma and Limnocythere robusta.

 Diatoms found at Lake Manix include Stephanodiscus species.
 Further evidence of microbial organisms are present in the Stromatolites developed in the lake.

-Lake Manix during the time of its existence featured reedy marshes surrounded by juniper-sage vegetation and Pinyon-juniper woodlands in the mountains.
+Lake Manix during the time of its existence featured reedy marshes surrounded by juniper and sage vegetation and Pinyon-juniper woodlands in the mountains.
 The present natural vegetation consists mostly of the creosote bush; starting in 1964, parts of the lake bed were used for groundwater-supported center pivot irrigation-driven agriculture before increasing water-pumping costs after 1980 caused their abandonment.